Aidan40661224/Portfolio_Aidan/week2_setup.md

 However one limitation that became apparent fairly early on was that a lot of people in our team haven't used Github before, or weren't very confident using it.

 This will provide some challenges in the early stages of our group work as it will take some people a little bit of time to get up to speed with Github, however luckily we have a few members who have experience using it and can assist those who need it.

+A potential alternative to Github that may be more familiar to everyone and easier to use might have been Google Drive, however that provides it's own challenges as it doesn't offer the same level of version control or IDE integration as Github, therefore I believe Github is our best option.